FW27623/FW27623/README.md

 I want to be an interesting person and create something that can be remembered by others.

 - 🔭 I’m currently copy some amateur [open source project](https://github.com/FW27623?tab=repositories).
-- 🌱 I’m currently learning Computer Graphics & Computer Games & Drawing, and want to learn everything interesting.
+- 🌱 I’m currently learning Computer Games & Drawing, and want to learn everything interesting.
 - ❤️ I like eating 🍉, playing 🏓, sleeping in 🛌 and watching 📺 [ACG](<https://en.wikipedia.org/wiki/ACG_(subculture)>).

 #### Code Rating